-On Monday, October 31, United States of America, Canada, along with all the Anglo-Saxon countries, celebrate Halloween wearing scary costumes and carving pumkins.
+On Tuesday, October 31, United States, Canada, along with all the Anglo-Saxon countries, celebrate Halloween wearing scary costumes and carving pumkins.
 Read the origins of this celebration and learn how to pronounce all the related expressions

 Halloween and its origins

 The celebration of Halloween dates back to more than 2000 years ago.
 The name Halloween derives from All Hallows' Eve, a contraction of All Hallows’ Evening.
 Hallow is an Old English word which means saint.
 All Hallows’ Evening has the same meaning of Eve of All Saints and it is a night meant to remember and celebrate the dead.
-According to some scholars, this celebration has Christian roots, according to others, the festivity was born spontaneously in a pagan environment.
-It probably derived directly from the Celtic harvest festivals.
+According to some scholars, this celebration has Christian roots, according to others, the festivity was born spontaneously in a pagan environment and it probably derived from the Celtic harvest festivals.

 Halloween and the Celts

 Unlike many other populations, Celts, who came from Asia, did not fear the dead.
-Actually, they believed that the dead could reappear and wander among the living during this very recurrence.
+Actually, they believed that the dead could reappear and wander among the living beings during this recurrence.
 In order to earn their benevolence, Celts used to leave outside their houses all kinds of sweets for them to enjoy.
-And, just to make sure that the dead wouldn’t resent the different look of the living, they used to dress up as dead themselves… just a way to avoid provoking, for any reason, the fury of these unusual visitors.
+And, just to make sure that they wouldn’t resent to look different from living people, they used to dress up as dead themselves… it was just a way to avoid provoking, for any reason, the fury of these unusual visitors.